-This monitor contains four very quiet fans, so no special physical mounting considerations are necessary regarding heat dissipation except under adverse conditions, provided the ambient temperature inside the mounting enclosure does not exceed 40°C (104°F).
+These monitors contain two very quiet fans, so no special physical mounting considerations are necessary regarding heat dissipation except under adverse conditions, provided the ambient temperature inside the mounting enclosure does not exceed 40°C (104°F).
 Adjacent devices can be rack mounted (or stacked) in proximity to the unit.
-If the temperature is above $104^{\circ}F$ (40°C) allow an additional 1RU 1.75" (44.45mm) space above and below the unit for air circulation.
+If the temperature is above 104°F (40°C) allow an additional 1RU 1.75" (44.45mm) space above and below the unit for air circulation.